Tell el-Hesi

-Tell el-Hesi (תל חסי), or Tell el-Hesy, is a 25-acre archaeological site in Israel.
+Tell el-Hesi (תל חסי), or Tell el-Hesy, is a 25 acre archaeological site in Israel.
 It was the first major site excavated in Palestine, first by Flinders Petrie in 1890 and later by Frederick Jones Bliss in 1891 and 1892, both sponsored by the Palestine Exploration Fund (PEF).
 Petrie's excavations were one of the first to systematically use stratigraphy and seriation to produce a chronology of the site.

 Tell el-Hesi is located southwest of the modern Israeli city of Qiryat Gat.

 History

 The site was occupied from the Pre-Pottery Neolithic period to the Hellenistic period, though not continuously.

+Early Bronze Age

 Early Bronze IIIA

 Tell el-Hesi had its main occupation in the Early Bronze Age.
 Settlement seems to have started at the beginning of the EB IIIA or earlier.
 Radiocarbon dating of emmer samples calibrated to 2890-2590 and 2900-2620 BC.
-By the late EB IIIA the fortified city that reached a size of 25 acres/10.1 ha.
+By the EB IIIA (c.
+2750-2500 BCE) the fortified city that reached a size of 25 acre.
 It was located along the Wadi el-Hesi which was a stream at the time.
 The economy was based on animal husbandry (cattle herding) and grain production, at it may have been a center for trade.
 There were workshops for incised bone tubes.